suzyheath/shortfolio/readme.md

 Once generated, put the paths to the key and cert files into environment variables HTTPS_KEY and HTTPS_CERT respectively.

 In order for node to read these files it needs higher level permissions, so `sudo` it up.

+## Todo

+- make mobile friendly
+- allow users to change their password
+- add link at bottom of personal sites to shortfolio.site